aptech/docs/docs/CR-aconcat.rst

 ::

-    //Create a 2x3x4 array with each element set to 0 a = arrayinit(2|3|4,0);
+    // Create a 2x3x4 array with each element set to 0 a = arrayinit(2|3|4,0);

-    //Create a 3x4 matrix with each element set to 3 b = 3*ones(3,4);
+    // Create a 3x4 matrix with each element set to 3 b = 3*ones(3,4);
     y = aconcat(a,b,3);